kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

 By default Kubernetes initiates a "rolling update" when we change the image.
 That means that every pod is updated sequentially.
 The rolling update is a great default since it enables the application to be available during the update.
 If we decide to push an image that does not work the update will automatically stop.

-I've prepared an application with 5 versions here. v1 works always, v2 never works, v3 works 90% of the time, v4 will die after 20 seconds and v5 works always.
+I've prepared an application with 5 versions here.
+The one with tag v1 works always, v2 never works, v3 works 90% of the time, v4 will die after 20 seconds and v5 works always.

 **deployment.yaml**